T-Goon/Trade_Summary/README.md

 - Sprot
 - Ameritrade
 - Canaccord
+- Charles Schwab

-**NOTE:** The .csv file formats from the financial institutions change over time.
+**NOTE:** The CSV file formats from the financial institutions change over time.
 This script may need slight editing to account for the new formats.

 ## Usage